2raj2raj/bitcoin-educational-content/courses/btc204/en.md

 <chapterId>326c9654-b359-4906-b23d-d6518dd5dc3e</chapterId>

 The privacy provided by a coinjoin is earned by the size of the group in which our piece is hidden.
 This means finding as many participants as possible.
-It's perfectly possible to create a coinjoin manually, with users we've found ourselves, but this is a complex process, and won't win you any big anonsets.
+It's perfectly possible to create a coinjoin manually, but this is a complex process that won't yield any significant anonsets.

 This is why coinjoin coordinators have developed on Bitcoin.
 Their role is to connect various users with each other and transmit the necessary information to facilitate the collaborative transaction.